I’m SO happy you can be here to enjoy wine with me!

 I want you to feel more enjoyment in selecting wines you will love and feel more confident with your selections while serving wine to friends and family.

 Unlike most wine experts that feature flashy, expensive brands, my goal is to provide you with wines that are accessible, affordable, and delicious.
 Every wine that I serve at my table can go on your table, too.

 How can we connect?

-If you’re looking explore new wines in your daily life (without the snobbery), join the monthly Sip & Swirl, here.
+If you’re looking to explore new wines in your daily life (without the snobbery), subscribe to the monthly Sip & Swirl, here.

 If you’re active on social media, you can find me on Instagram or Facebook using the handle @dgwinemaking.

 Or you can join our virtual tasting group and taste wines with me 4 times a year!
 Find out more, here.

 Looking forward to sharing wonderfully unique wine experiences with you!

 I’m a Millennial mom that’s been working with grapes and wine since I was 16-years-old.
 While I love and enjoy wine, I developed Denise Gardner Winemaking to find a better work-life balance while I had a family.
 While the wine world can be demanding at times, I’m a proud mom of a young daughter and two four-legged fur babies!